Tuteja-Lab/UnsupervisedPeakCaller/README.md

 # Tutorial <a name = "tutorial" />

 We have prepared a small tutorial to help demonstrate the RCL pipeline.
-There are three parts dispersed throughout this document.
+The tutorial consists of three parts discussed in corresponding parts of this document.
-Quick links are:
+Quick links to all three parts are listed here:

 1. [Tutorial Step 1](#data_example): Get the data.
 1. [Tutorial Step 2](#preprocessing_example): Preprocess the data.